OSGeo/gdal/doc/source/programs/gdaltransform.rst

 .. option:: <srcfile>

-    File with source projection definition or GCPs.
+    Raster dataset with source projection definition or GCPs.
 If not given, source projection/GCPs are read from the command-line :option:`-s_srs` or :option:`-gcp` parameters.